tariqsheikhsw/CiscoDNACenter/README.md

     The latest health score calculates every 5-minutes for devices, clients, and applications.

-    X.The health score range for clients (wired and wireless) is from 0–10, and a healthy client has a score that ranges from 7–10.
+    [✔️]The health score range for clients (wired and wireless) is from 0–10, and a healthy client has a score that ranges from 7–10.

     The overall health of applications is a percentage that is calculated by taking the total number of all healthy applications divided by the total number of applications.